 As the soundtrack plays the audio of the news show and leads into the introduction of the live “man on the street” reporter, we see Wally (and his camera person, if included) come onto the stage, as the extras walk past, busy shopping.
 Wally tells the viewing audience that he is there to see of the shoppers will be willing to share their joy of the holiday season.
 The first person he picks out will respond with nothing but a “shushing” sound, repeating it more rapidly and louder as Wally tries to ask his question, until the person is ‘shushing” non-stop and begins chugging around in a circle like a train, pulling an imaginary whistle and saying “toot, toot!”
 They are pulling a fast on one him, or they are just mentally disturbed.

 The next person to come along is an old lady, with stereotypical grey-haired wig and shawl.
-She is carrying a shipping bag, and is grumpy.
+She is carrying a shopping bag, and is grumpy.
 She is bitter over having so little for the holidays, and complains to him, before finally hitting him over the head with the loaf of bread.

 Preview a PDF page of the script that contains the scene above by clicking here: seasons_beatings_sample_01